 About This Program

 The information in this program outline is provided by the program representative and edited by the CEBC staff.
-Neighbor to Family Sibling Foster Care Model has been rated by the CEBC in the areas of: Placement Stabilization and Resource Parent Recruitment and Training.
+Neighbor to Family Sibling Foster Care Model has been rated by the CEBC in the areas of: Placement Stabilization Programs and Resource Parent Recruitment and Training Programs.

 Target Population: Sibling groups of 2 or more children from infancy through seventeen years of age who are in the custody of the state.
 Youth who are older than 14 may be accepted if they are part of a sibling group.
 The program is targeted to serve children and families who are newly involved in the foster care system.
 If the siblings are at risk for separation and the program can meet their needs, the program will serve sibling groups of 2 or more who have re-entered the foster care system due to disrupted adoptions or who are transferred from another agency.